-Here are some questions that we get asked regularly by new climbers.
+Here are some questions that we get asked regularly by new visitors.

 Can I just stop in and climb?

-The short answer is: yes, but you might not want to.
+The short answer is: yes, but you probably don’t want to.

 The rock gym has two areas: the top rope walls which are 30′ high and the boulder walls which are 12′ high.
 The top rope walls use ropes and require a harness and a belayer [bee-LAY-er] (the person to work the ropes).
 The shorter bouldering walls do not use ropes, and, therefore, do not require a belayer.

 If you’re looking to boulder, you can just pop in and climb whenever.
-That’s the yes part.
-Entry and equipment rental cost about $20 per person and you’re welcome to climb until the gym closes.
+That’s the Yes part.
+Entry and equipment rental cost less than $25 per person and you’re welcome to climb until the gym closes.
 However, bouldering can be challenging and those 30′ walls look really inviting, so …

 Most people prefer to top rope for their first foray into climbing.
 And in order to top rope, you’ll need that belayer.
 You’ve got a few options when it comes to getting one: